Kunjamminis Hospital

-Kunjamminis Hospital is a 2023 Indian Malayalam-language comic fantasy horror film directed by Sanal V. Devan in his directorial debut and co-written by Abhayakumar K. and Anil Kurian.
+Kunjamminis Hospital is a 2023 Indian Malayalam-language comic fantasy horror film directed by Sanal V. Devan in his directorial debut.
+Abhayakumar K. and Anil Kurian wrote the screenplay.
 The film features an ensemble cast, including Indrajith Sukumaran, Nyla Usha, Prakash Raj, Baburaj, Sarayu Mohan, Mallika Sukumaran, Harisree Ashokan, Shari, Binu Pappu, Biju Spoanam, and Alexander Prasanth.
 It was produced by Santhosh Thrivikraman under the banner of Wow Cinemas.

 Principal photography commenced in June 2022 in Irinjalakuda.
 The songs and background score were composed by Ranjin Raj, while the cinematography and editing were handled by Ajay David Kachappilly and Mansoor Muthutty.

-Kunjamminis Hospital was originally scheduled to release on 28 July 2023 and was later theatrically released on 11 August 2023 to mixed reviews.
+Kunjamminis Hospital was originally scheduled to release on 28 July 2023 but the release was delayed by a fortnight.
+It was later theatrically released on 11 August 2023 to mixed reviews.